csiro-mlai/dl_hpc_starter_pack/README.md

     ```shell
     python3 main.py --config baseline --task cifar10
     ```
- - Imports the `stages` definition for the task using `transmodal.utils.importer`.
+ - Imports the `stages` definition for the task using `src.utils.importer`.
  - Reads the configuration `.yaml` and combines it with the command line arguments.
  - Submits `stages` to the cluster manager if `args.submit = True` or runs `stages` locally.
 The command line arguments and the configuration arguments are passed to `stages` in both cases.